-To pay with your default card, hold iPhone 6 or iPhone 6 Plus with your finger on Touch ID about an inch (or 2.5 cm) away from the symbol on the reader, until iPhone vibrates.
-You see the card onscreen with a Done checkmark when the card information has been transmitted to the merchant.
-Or you can start by holding iPhone near a reader until the screen asks you to authenticate with Touch ID or your passcode.
-After you authenticate, hold iPhone near the reader again until it vibrates and you see the Done checkmark.
+To pay using your default card, hold iPhone with your finger on Touch ID about an inch (or 2.5 cm) away from the symbol on the reader, until iPhone vibrates.
+You hear a beep and see the card onscreen with a Done checkmark when the card information has been transmitted to the merchant.
+Or double-click the Home button and keep your finger lightly on the Home button when iPhone is locked to access Wallet and authorize an upcoming payment.
+Then hold iPhone near the contactless reader until iPhone vibrates, you see Done, and hear a beep.